-You can add multiple files without waiting the result: they will be sequentially processed and the generated log/alert files will be put into the directory specified as second arguments of the pcap-file command.
-You need to provide absolute path to the files and directory as Suricata doesn't know from where the script has been run.
+You can add multiple files without waiting for each to be processed; they will be sequentially processed and the generated log/alert files will be put into the directory specified as second argument of the pcap-file command.
+You need to provide an absolute path to the files and directory as Suricata doesn't know from where the script has been run.
 If you pass a directory instead of a file, all files in the directory will be processed.
 If using pcap-file-continuous and passing in a directory, the directory will be monitored for new files being added until you use pcap-interrupt or delete/move the directory.

-To know how many files are waiting to get processed, you can do:
+To display how many files are waiting to get processed, you can do: